 Make your day a wildlife-seeking adventure by paddling the Feather River 7.3 miles downstream to the Thermalito Afterbay outlet or 8.7 miles to the Vance Avenue parking area in the Oroville Wildlife Area.

 The ultimate Feather River experience is to kayak 17 beautiful miles from the Feather River Fish Hatchery to the Gridley boat ramp.
 Kayakers seeking a big river experience can also explore the Sacramento River near Chico.
 Salmon and steelhead populate Lake Oroville, the Thermalito Forebay, and the Thermalito Afterbay, too, for those wanting to paddle on flat water.

 Butte County loves its salmon run so much that every year, Oroville celebrates the return of fall-run Chinook salmon during the Oroville Salmon Festival.
 Always taking place on the fourth Saturday in September, it’s a celebration of all things salmon, and visitors can view the salmon run at the fish hatchery, enjoy a street fair, taste various salmon dishes, and more.

-Due to the coronavirus, most of the activities for the 2020 Salmon Festival has been cancelled, but you can still celebrate the fall salmon run that weekend with a salmon tour down the Feather River with the Forebay Aquatic Center!
-On Sat.
-9/26 and Sun.
-9/27, the Forebay Aquatic Center will offer three trips each day down the Feather River, starting at the Fish Hatchery and ending at Riverbend Park, with a shuttle returning you to your car at the hatchery.
+Celebrate the fall salmon run that weekend with a salmon tour down the Feather River with the Forebay Aquatic Center, which will offer multiple trips down the Feather River, starting at the Fish Hatchery and ending at Riverbend Park, with a shuttle returning you to your car at the hatchery.
 It’s the perfect way to learn about the salmon as you get to see them up-close and personal!
 Check out their website for more details.